kryptx/palmetto/README.md

 Like OAuth, a Resource Server is the server requesting user identity information.
 It is expected to implement two API endpoints in order to facilitate authentication with Palmetto:

-#### Endpoint: Palmetto Handshake
+#### Endpoint: Palmetto Root

-When sending an authorization request to a PIP, your Resource Server should include a `client` property which contains the URL to this endpoint.
-An honest PIP will call it only after the user is confirmed to be present.

-The endpoint should accept a Palmetto ID as a parameter, and if the ID is known to have requested authentication against this server, return a JSON document containing:

-* `callback` - A URL that can receive the authorization code.
-  * Should include an unpredictable `state` value that has never been known to the User Agent.
-  * Can be on a different host, but doing so will result in a warning being displayed by the User Agent.

-Otherwise, send a 401 that explains the problem.
+The Resource Server should provide a URL in the `client` field.
+When accessed over HTTPS, it should respond with a JSON object containing a `callback` property, which contains a valid Palmetto callback URL for this service.

+This serves as an alternative to client pre-registration, and provides an opportunity for the end user to verify using TLS the entity which will be receiving their data.

 #### Endpoint: Palmetto Callback

 This endpoint will receive the authorization code, and is responsible for exchanging it for information from the PIP, and sending the user on to their business.
-At this step, BEFORE attempting to perform the code exchange, implementations SHOULD:
+At this step, BEFORE attempting to perform the code exchange, implementations SHOULD validate that the Palmetto ID in the query string matches the one that requested authorization for this session.

-* Validate a `state` value (provided by the server) which was sent to the server.
-* Validate that the Palmetto ID in the authorization header (provided by the user) has not changed since authorization began.

-Additionally, the callback MUST:
+#### Initiating login
+In the context of Palmetto, a "login request" or "authentication request" is a request to your resource server that contains an `Authorization` header which contains `Palmetto ` followed by a Palmetto ID.

-* Look up the _palmetto._tcp.host.com SRV record for the host, and use the result (if any) to perform the callback.
-Services MUST NOT use the URL as provided, or you will be a willing participant in a DDOS attack.
+Upon receiving an authentication request, the service MUST look up the _palmetto._tcp.host.com SRV record for the host, and use the result to request authorization.
+Preferably, the host should cache this lookup, since it will be needed to perform the callback.

+Services MUST NOT use the Palmetto ID directly as a URL to authorize an authentication request.

+An authorization request is performed by sending the User Agent to the host and port found in the SRV record, followed by the path, and the additional path component `/authorize`.
+For instance, if `_palmetto._tcp.plmto.com` resolves at highest priority to `login.palmetto-id.com:443` then an application receiving a Palmetto ID of `plmto.com/kryptx` should cause the browser to be redirected to https://login.palmetto-id.com:443/kryptx/authorize with the following query parameters:

+* `id` - the Palmetto ID that has requested authentication.
+* `client` - an HTTPS URL, owned by the requesting application, that will provide the callback URL.
+* `require` - data that's required to continue, in the form of a comma-delimited list of IV keys.
+* `request` - an additional comma-delimited list of IVs to request but which are not required.
+* `code_challenge` - a Base64-encoded hash of a random value that has been stored by the resource server.
+* `code_challenge_method` - the algorithm that was used to produce the hash.

+#### Completing login
+After the user has granted access to the required IVs to the satisfaction of the PIP owner, they will be redirected (with an `authorization_code` in the query string) to the callback specified in the Palmetto Root.
+The Resource Server sends an HTTPS POST to the base URL generated by the Palmetto ID (in the above example, to `https://login.palmetto-id.com:443/kryptx) with the following values in the request body:

+* `code` - The authorization code presented by the end user.
+* `code_challenge_verifier` - the random value that was previously hashed to form `code_challenge`

+The Resource server should verify that all required IVs are present.

+* If not, it most likely means they are using a non-conforming PIP.
+You are encouraged to reject the authorization code.
+* If so, the data may be treated as belonging to that Palmetto ID.

 ### Personal Identity Provider (PIP)